At the Edges of the West

 All Rights Reserved

 Michael Peter Garofalo (1946-) grew up in East Los Angeles, was educated in Catholic Schools, lived with two other brothers, graduated (B.A., M.S.) from local universities, married Blanche Karen Eubanks, served in the US Air Force, worked in and managed many City and Los Angeles County Public Libraries, raised two children, socialized, traveled, and learned.
 Retired as the Regional Administrator, East Region, Los Angeles County Public Library in 1998.
 We moved to a rural 5 acre property in Red Bluff, in the North Sacramento Valley, CA. Webmaster since 1999.
 Worked part-time for the Corning School District (Technology and Media Services Manager); and as a yoga, Taijiquan, and fitness club instructor until 2016.
 Traveled extensively in Northern California, Oregon, and Washington.
 We both retired, and we moved to Vancouver, WA, in 2017.
-Currently in 2025: reading, writing, gardening, harmonica playing, string figures playing, electronic keyboard playing, home chores, yurt camping, exercise, traveling in the Northwest, walking, web publishing, family events, poetry research and writing, photography, Northwest research, Nature mysticism, sports events, and other projects.
+Currently in 2025: reading, writing, gardening, harmonica playing, home chores, yurt camping, exercise, zoom classes, traveling in the Northwest, walking, web publishing, family events, poetry research and writing, photography, Northwest research, Nature mysticism, sports events, and other activities.

 Top